Real-time analytics on operational data, without ETL

 Spice adds multi-node distributed compute built on Apache Ballista for petabyte-scale query.
 Distribution composes with local acceleration: use acceleration for working sets that fit on one node, and distribution for data that does not.

-Yes.
-The Spice runtime is open source under the Apache 2.0 license, including federation, acceleration with Cayenne, hybrid search, and AI integration.
-Spice Cloud offers a fully managed option, and Spice.ai Enterprise adds self-hosted deployment with SSO, RBAC, and audit logs.
+Both work.
+The Spice runtime is open source under the Apache 2.0 license and includes CDC replication and acceleration, so you can self-host the full analytics replica.
+Spice Cloud offers it fully managed, and Spice.ai Enterprise adds self-hosted deployment with SSO, RBAC, and audit logs.

 Learn more about analytics on Spice